 ACE Inhibitors

-As vasodilators, these drugs help expand blood vessels, helping ease the passage of blood through the heart, making its job simpler.
+As vasodilators, these drugs help expand blood vessels, helping ease the passage of blood through the heart and simplify its job.

 ACE inhibitors help regulate your cat's blood pressure by blocking the angiotensin-converting enzyme (ACE) from converting angiotensin I into angiotensin II.
 Angiotensin II is responsible for increasing the amount of water that's retained by the kidneys, which raises your cat's blood pressure.
 By blocking its production, ACE inhibitors prevent this increase in water retention and lower your cat's blood pressure.